Prototype Selection Using Topological Data Analysis: Foundational Concepts

 \begin{definition} The \textit{Vietoris-Rips complex, $R_\epsilon(\mathcal{X})$}, is a simplicial complex with $q$-simplices if and only if there exists $q+1$ sets of points of $\mathcal{X}$ such that $d(x_i, x_j) \leq \epsilon$ for all $x_i,x_j \in \mathcal{X}$ such that $i \neq j$ for distance metric $d(\cdot, \cdot)$. \end{definition}

-The Rips complex only needs to check the pairwise distances to determine if higher-dimensional simplices exist.
+The Rips complex only checks pairwise distances, and if every edge of a candidate simplex exists, the simplex is automatically included.
+This makes the Rips complex a \textit{flag complex}.
 If all edges exist, the higher-dimensional simplex is automatically included, making Rips complexes more computationally efficient to compute compared to Čech complexes.
+We provide a comparison of both simplicial complexes in Figure \ref{fig:cech_rips_compare}.

-Rips complexes provide only approximate topological accuracy to the underlying $\mathcal{X}$.
-We provide a comparison of both simplicial complexes in Figure (\ref{fig:cech_rips_compare}).
-We can ``trap'' exact topological information from Čech complexes using Rips complexes.
-The inclusion maps $\check{C}_{\epsilon}(\mathcal{X)} \subseteq R_{2\epsilon}(\mathcal{X}) \subseteq \check{C}_{2\epsilon}(\mathcal{X)}$ demonstrate this \cite{schenck_algebraic_2022}.
-Therefore, it is computationally feasible to determine the Rips complex at some scale that captures the essential topological features of the Čech complex at a related scale and vice-versa \cite{schenck_algebraic_2022}. \\
+In exchange for computational efficiency, Rips complexes provide only approximate topological accuracy to the underlying $\mathcal{X}$.
+The exact topological information is interleaved with the Vietoris--Rips construction through the chain of inclusion maps $\check{C}_\epsilon(\mathcal{X}) \subseteq R_{2\epsilon}(\mathcal{X}) \subseteq \check{C}_{2\epsilon}(\mathcal{X})$~\cite{edelsbrunner_computational_2010, schenck_algebraic_2022}.
+Therefore, it is computationally feasible to determine the Rips complex at some comparable scale that captures the essential topological features of the Čech complex and vice-versa.

 Given $\{\mathcal{K}_i\}_{i=0}^n$, the inclusion maps $\mathcal{K}_i \hookrightarrow \mathcal{K}_j$ induce homomorphisms $H_k(\mathcal{K}_i) \rightarrow H_k(\mathcal{K}_{i'})$ on homology groups.
 Essentially, each level change from $i$ to $i'$ has the potential to correspond to either a ``birth'' or a ``death'' of a topological feature.
 This yields a sequence of vector spaces connected by linear maps called a \textit{persistence module}.
-Persistence modules decompose into ``birth'' and ``death'' pairs, each representing the ``lifetime" of a topological feature \cite{schenck_algebraic_2022, carlsson_topology_2009, kindelan_topological_2024}.
-The length of the interval of a (birth, death) pair, is called its \textit{persistence}.
-Long persistence correspond to underlying geometric features in the data, while short persistence is likely noise.
-Persistence can be graphically represented through \textit{barcodes} \cite{ghrist_barcodes_2008}.
-We can also visualize the lifetimes of topological features indicating when it first appears and when it disappears in the filtration by plotting (birth, death) pairs on \textit{persistence diagrams} \cite{carlsson_topology_2009}.
-We display both styles of visualizations on an example data set in Figure (\ref{fig:ph_barcode_example}).
-A crucial property of persistent homology is its stability, as small perturbations in the input data produce small changes in barcodes and persistence diagrams.
+Persistence modules decompose into ``birth'' and ``death'' pairs, where the length of the interval of a (birth, death) pair, is called its \textit{persistence} or \textit{lifetime} \cite{schenck_algebraic_2022, carlsson_topology_2009, kindelan_topological_2024}.
+Long persistence features track topological features in the data, while short persistence corresponds to noise.
+Persistence can be graphically represented through \textit{barcodes} or by plotting (birth, death) pairs on \textit{persistence diagrams} \cite{ghrist_barcodes_2008, carlsson_topology_2009}.
+We display both styles of visualizations on a worked example in Figure (\ref{fig:ph_barcode_example}).